Jaden-Nix/Neuro/NEURONET_GOVERNOR.md

 NeuroNet Governor is an **autonomous multi-agent AI system for DeFi protocol governance** built on the AGENT ARENA Hackathon's ADK-TS framework.
 Four specialized AI agents collaborate to identify opportunities, assess risks, and execute transactions in DeFi protocols 24/7 without human intervention.

+### Philosophy

+**Governance today moves at human speed.
+Markets move at machine speed.**

+NeuroNet's mission is to close that gap with transparent, accountable, AI-driven autonomy.
+We believe the future of decentralized governance isn't humans voting for days—it's AI agents making intelligent, verifiable decisions in seconds, with humans retaining final authority through multi-signature controls.
+This is governance for the speed of money, not the speed of committees.

 ---

 ## The Problem It Solves